01 – David Dinkins is sworn in as New York City’s first black mayor.

 29 – The United Nations sets a deadline of 15 January for Iraqi withdrawal from Kuwait and authorises the use of “all necessary means” to enforce its ruling.

-06 – Tom Fogerty, former guitarist with Creedence Clearwater Revival, dies – aged 48 – at his home in Scottsdale, Arizona.
+06 – Tom Fogerty, the former guitarist with Creedence Clearwater Revival, dies – aged 48 – at his home in Scottsdale, Arizona.
 He was suffering from respiratory failure brought on by tuberculosis.

 18 – Banker Charles H Keating is jailed in Los Angeles on criminal fraud charges concerning saving-and-loans.

 25 – At the Dutchman rehearsal room in Seattle, Washington, a drummer named Dave Grohl auditions to join a band called Nirvana.
 He is successful.

 03 – The former state of Communist East Germany joins the Federal Republic of Germany and Berlin is re-unified after 43 years of division.